open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 #### Start Time

 Prometheus Cumulative metrics do not include the start time of the metric.
-When converting Prometheus Counters to OTLP, the `process_start_time_metric` may be used to provide the start time.
-If the start time is not provided by that mechanism, Prometheus conversion follows [Cumulative streams: handling unknown start time](#cumulative-streams-handling-unknown-start-time).
+When converting Prometheus Counters to OTLP, conversion must follow [Cumulative streams: handling unknown start time](#cumulative-streams-handling-unknown-start-time).

 #### Exemplars